 The syllabus requires that candidates produce an 'evaluative essay' therefore centres should prepare candidates for this and discourage simple responses to the four questions set out as four paragraphs under the question heading.
 The reflection should be structured as an essay with clear reference to the candidate's production package.
-Centres should continue to advise candidates that the 1000-word count should be seen as an advisory minimum; candidates who use fewer than 1000 words are liable to self-penalise through lack of depth of reflection.
-Conversely, those who use considerably more than 1000 words tend to self-penalise through a lack of focus.
-Candidates should, present a reflective, analytical, well-structured and well-argued essay rather than worrying too much about the word count.
+Centres should continue to advise candidates that the 1000-word count should be seen as an advisory minimum.
+Fewer than 1000 words candidates are liable to self-penalise through lack of depth of reflection.
+Candidates who write considerably more than 1000 words tend to self-penalise through lack of focus.
+Candidates should, therefore, focus on presenting a well-structured and argued reflective and analytical essay rather than worrying too much about the word count.

-There is not a requirement for the critical reflection to use a creative approach to presentation, as for the Foundation Portfolio.
+There is no requirement for the critical reflection to be presented creatively, as for the Foundation Portfolio.
 However, some candidates continue to make good use of captioned images from their work to support the content of their essays.
 This is good practice and to be encouraged.